-It is also the street parallel to Germany’s most popular luxury and high fashion shopping street, Goethestraße.
-However, Freßgass itself has recently been gradually growing into a luxury high fashion shopping street.
-This has made residents, and tourists alike begin to see it as an annex of the Goethestraße street.
+It is also the street parallel Germany’s most popular luxury and high-fashion shopping street, Goethestraße.
+However, Freßgass itself has recently been gradually growing into a luxury high-fashion shopping street.
+This has made residents, and tourists alike begin to see it as an annex of Goethestraße street.

 The other principal nearby street is called the Kaiserhofstraße.
 Originally, Freßgass was not the official name of the street.
 Around 1900, the local residents adopted and used this name for both Kalbächer Gasse and Große Bockenheimer Straße streets due to the numerous upscale bakeries, food shops, and bakeries operating there.